Maasai Mara: Geography

 The total area under conservation in the Greater Maasai Mara ecosystem amounts to almost 1510 km2.

-It is the northernmost section of the Mara-Serengeti ecosystem, which covers around 25000 ha in Tanzania and Kenya.
+It is the northernmost section of the Mara-Serengeti ecosystem, which covers around 250 km2 in Tanzania and Kenya.
 Maasai pastoral ranches are to the north, east and west.
 To the south is the Serengeti National Park, the Siria/Oloololo escarpment is to the west.
 The Mara River, along with its tributaries the Sand and Talek rivers, are the major rivers draining the reserve.
 Shrubs and trees run along most drainage lines and cover the hills.

 The terrain of the reserve is primarily open grassland with seasonal riverlets.
 In the south-east region are clumps of the distinctive acacia tree.
 The western border is the Esoit (Siria) Escarpment of the East African Rift, which is a system of rifts some 5600 km long, from Ethiopia's Red Sea through Kenya, Tanzania, Malawi and into Mozambique.
 Wildlife tends to be most concentrated here, as the swampy ground means that access to water is always good, while tourist disruption is minimal.
 The easternmost border is 224 km from Nairobi, and hence it is the eastern regions which are most visited by tourists.

 It has a semi-arid climate with biannual rains and two distinct rainy seasons.
 The 'long rains' last around six to eight weeks in April and May and the 'short rains', in November and December, last around four weeks.
 There is a significant rainfall gradient: around 800 mm per year in the east to 1200 mm/year in the west.